francopasut/academic/content/en/post/lilypond-anacrusis/index.md

 Every musician should learn it.
 But writing code is more suitable for programmers than for musicians and many attempts have to be made to write complete scores.

-In this post I show you some coding snippets regardind _anacrusis, tuplets and multiple voices_ (If you're reading this article you know what  they are).
+In this post I show you some coding snippets regarding _anacrusis, tuplets and multiple voices_ (If you're reading this article you know what  they are).

 Here is the basic patterns for each of them in Lilypond language: